Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN: Blockage Model

 The way the device is held determines SBR size and orientation, as reported in Table 7.6.4.1-1 of 3GPP TR 38.901~\cite{GRANW2018study}.
 Table~\ref{tab:3GPP_table} lists the main SBR parameters according to the handheld device being used whether in portrait or landscape mode: $(x_{sb},y_{sb})$ are, respectively, the azimuth and the elevation angular width.
 For our study, we consider the reported SBR's azimuthal angle, $x_{sb}$, while, for the sake of simplicity, we conservatively set the SBR's elevation angle equal to $180^\circ$.
 Indeed, in a real scenario, when a link lies in the SBR's azimuthal range, it almost surely falls in the elevation range as well.
 In practice, a link can avoid SBR's elevation range only very close to the BS, but, at this location, connecting to the BS is difficult by itself due to the extreme tilt angles needed.

-In a conventional single link access scenario, where the UE receives service through a direct link to the BS, the probability of this link lying within the SBR (denoted as event A) is given by:
+{ To properly assess the probability of a radio link falling within the SBR, we devise a set of equations leveraging basic aspects of statistical independence and conditional probabilities.} In a conventional single link access scenario, where the UE receives service through a direct link to the BS, the probability of this link lying within the SBR (denoted as event A) is given by: